fireproofsocks/dto/README.md

 You pass an integer, so it's not a clean match, and you must do a TypeConverter operation.
 Which one?

-Answer: probably best would be to use the first type that is defined (string in this example)
+Answer: probably best would be to use the first type that is defined (string in this example)... but what about in other cases?
+There should be some way to identify the best guess of which converter to use.

 Problem: "type" is an array, e.g. a nullable object: `"type": ["object", "null"]`